glaParaBio/helminth-apollo-workshop-2025/tutorial/04-tblastx.md

-The example code here uses `tblastx` to find regions of sequence similarity (i.e., putative synteny) between the mitochondrial genomes of the two *Trichuris* species.
+The example code here uses `tblastx` to find regions of sequence similarity (i.e., putative synteny) between the mitochondrial genomes of the two *Trichuris* species used so far.
+Replace these with your own genomes.
 Note that `tblastx` searches translated nucleotide database against translated nucleotide query, so it is quite sensitive but slow on larger genomes.

 First prepare a database for one of the two species: